 Having a baby at any time is a momentous thing, but giving birth in a strange country when you don’t know the system or even the language can be traumatic.
-Manor Gardens Welfare Trust has been running a three-year project funded by the Big Lottery called Bright Beginnings to support 1,500 of these women in North London through bilingual Maternity Mentors.
+Manor Gardens Welfare Trust runs Bright Beginnings, funded by the Big Lottery, to support 1,500 of these women in North London through bilingual Mentors.

-A key feature of the service as it has evolved is the time spent on one-to-one sessions with the women.
-Our bilingual Maternity Mentors cover a wide variety of issues such as difficulties in accessing health care, poverty, poor housing, domestic violence and social isolation.
+Over time it has become clear that many of the families we work with have significant and complex needs.
+Our Mentors are all experienced advocates and are able to work with their clients on topics such as difficulties in accessing health care, poverty, poor housing, domestic violence and social isolation.
 They help the women get referrals to other specialist services such as counselling, legal advice or ESOL classes.
 Women also get the chance to take part in peer support groups so they can share knowledge and experiences and build long-term social support.

-The first three years of the project have been evaluated by Healthwatch Islington.
+The first three years of the project were evaluated by Healthwatch Islington.
 You can read the report here.

 If you want to refer someone to our service please use this form.